The Core Idea

 The PROGRESS Lens

-The same eight prompts can zoom in or out.
+The same eight elements can zoom in or out.

 What is actually happening right now?